httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 All of the byte sequences below are encoded using base64url (see {{Section 5 of !BASE64=RFC4648}}) without quotes and without padding.
-In other words, the values of these byte-sequence authentication parameters MUST NOT include any characters other then ASCII letters, digits, dash and underscore.
+In other words, the values of these byte-sequence authentication parameters MUST NOT include any characters other than ASCII letters, digits, dash and underscore.

 The integer below is encoded without a minus and without leading zeroes.
 In other words, the value of this integer authentication parameter MUST NOT